DockYard-Academy/curriculum/removed_content.md

 ### Exercises
 Students will perform Exercises which generally build in complexity and incorporate more advanced application of previously studied topics.
 Some exercises will be a guided follow along, some will

+## Class time

+Class time will be broken into
+1. **Assessment & Review**
+2. **Introductory Lecture**
+3. **Exercises**
+4. **Reading & Support**

+### Grading
+Students will not receive a number or letter grade for this course.
+Due to the nature of the assignments, this course will be completion-based and rely on the intrinsic motivation of learning and self-improvement rather than carrot and stick motivation.

+For more on this see [Mark Rober's Talk](https://www.youtube.com/watch?v=9vJRopau0g0&ab_channel=TEDxTalks).